Indonesia says it will extend copper export permits for Freeport and Amman - ExBulletin

 An Amman spokesperson said the extension of the permit would contribute to the continuation of the company's mining and expansion plans.

-Freeport Indonesia did not immediately respond to a request for comment on the extension.
+Freeport Indonesia is in ongoing discussions with the government, a company spokesperson said, without providing further details.

-Freeport is preparing to ship up to 900,000 tonnes of copper concentrate, starting in June, from its Grasberg mine after positive negotiations with Indonesia to extend its export license, two sources said this week.
+Freeport prepares to ship this much as 900,000 tonnes of copper concentrate, starting in June, from its Grasberg mine after positive negotiations with Indonesia to extend its export license, two sources said this week.

+Reporting by Stanley Widianto, Bernadette Christina, Fransiska Nangoy; Editing by John Mair, Clarence Fernandez, Alexandra Hudson

 |